Press enter to see results or esc to cancel.

 Heart diseases are the number one cause of death globally, according to the WHO.
 Each year, cardiovascular diseases take around 17.9 million lives worldwide, and yet, heart failure remains largely ignored in the public eye.

-In Dubai, heart failure is no stranger to the city.
-In fact, residents in the UAE suffer from heart attacks around 20 years earlier than the rest of the world.
-This makes it extremely important for anyone living in the UAE to understand what the risk factors of heart failure are.
+In Dubai, this disease is no stranger to the city.
+In fact, many doctors in the UAE have reported seeing more heart attacks in younger people in the past few years.
+This makes it extremely important for anyone living in the UAE to understand what the risk factors are.

 Heart failure and heart attack are different conditions, but they are both forms of heart disease.